Permanence of the torsion-freeness property for divisible discrete quantum subgroups: Torsion-freeness for divisible discrete quantum subgroups

 is commutative for all objects $U, V\in Obj(\mathscr{C})$, $X\in Obj(\mathscr{M})$ and $Y\in Obj(\mathscr{N})$. \item the diagram:

 is commutative for all objects $X\in Obj(\mathscr{M})$ and $Y\in Obj(\mathscr{N})$. \end{enumerate}

-The collection of all $\mathscr{C}$-balanced functors from $\mathscr{M}\times\mathscr{N}$ to $\mathscr{A}$ together with natural transformations between them forms a $C^*$-category (resp. involutive category) denoted by $\mathscr{B}il_{\mathscr{C}}(\mathscr{M}, \mathscr{N}; \mathscr{A})$. \end{defiSec} \begin{remSec} On the one hand, for the sake of the presentation we omit the definition of natural transformation between $\mathscr{C}$-balanced functors.
-On the other hand, it is important to notice that the notion of $\mathscr{C}$-balanced functor appearing in the algebraic context \cite{Tambara} must be adapted to the $C^*$-level.
-Namely, if the $C^*$-categories involved are countably additive, we will have to deal with \emph{semi-categories}, that is, categories who do not necessarily contain identity homomorphisms.
-This entails the definition of a \emph{multiplier $C^*$-category} together with a notion of \emph{non-degenerate $C^*$-functor} by imitating the standard $C^*$-algebraic case.
+The collection of all $\mathscr{C}$-balanced functors from $\mathscr{M}\times\mathscr{N}$ to $\mathscr{A}$ together with natural transformations between them forms a C$^*$-category (resp. involutive category) denoted by $\mathscr{B}il_{\mathscr{C}}(\mathscr{M}, \mathscr{N}; \mathscr{A})$. \end{defi} \begin{rem} On the one hand, for the sake of the presentation we omit the definition of natural transformation between $\mathscr{C}$-balanced functors.
+On the other hand, it is important to notice that the notion of $\mathscr{C}$-balanced functor appearing in the algebraic context \cite{Tambara} must be adapted to the C$^*$-level.
+Namely, if the C$^*$-categories involved are countably additive, we will have to deal with \emph{semi-categories}, that is, categories who do not necessarily contain identity homomorphisms.
+This entails the definition of a \emph{multiplier C$^*$-category} together with a notion of \emph{non-degenerate C$^*$-functor} by imitating the standard C$^*$-algebraic case.
 This has been done in \cite{VoigtBalancedTensorProductCategories}.
-For our purpose we don't need such general considerations in view of assumptions of Note \ref{note.AssumptionsCtensorcat}, so that the previous definition is useful enough (compare with \cite[Definition 5.8]{VoigtBalancedTensorProductCategories}). \end{remSec}
+For our purpose we do not need such general considerations in view of assumptions of Note \ref{note.AssumptionsCtensorcat} and Remark \ref{rem.AssumptionsSemiSimple}, so that the previous definition is useful enough (compare with \cite[Definition 5.8]{VoigtBalancedTensorProductCategories}). \end{rem}